 ESMA should also consider in this context our answer to Question 4 above on the application of the target market requirement to investment management services.
 In this regard we must stress that discretionary portfolio management is provided on a large scale in the form of segregated mandates for both professional clients and eligible counterparties.
-Furthermore, the rules apply to the relationship between a fund management company and an external portfolio manager.
 Requiring the portfolio manager formally to construct the target market for each and every possible underlying investment decision as if it were a product distributor would render such a mandate, and thus the service itself, meaningless.
 Furthermore, we argue that in such cases professional clients and eligible counterparties should not be considered as "end clients", as highlighted by ESMA in para.
 67 of the proposed Guidelines.